 Sea-Ice-Free Arctic Makes Permafrost Vulnerable to Thawing

 Permafrost is ground that remains frozen throughout the year; it covers nearly a quarter of Northern Hemisphere land.
 The frozen state of permafrost enables it to store large amounts of carbon; about twice as much as in the atmosphere.
-The rate and extent of future thawing of permafrost, and consequent release of its carbon, is hard to predict from modern observations alone.
+The rate and extent of future thawing of permafrost, and the consequent release of its carbon, are hard to predict from modern observations alone.

 However, a crucial past relationship between summer sea ice in the Arctic and permafrost, discovered in this study, is now understood, with significant implications for the future.

 Professor Gideon Henderson, an author of the study based at the Department of Earth Sciences, University of Oxford, said: ‘We were surprised to find that times when permafrost melted in the past did not simply match up with times when the Earth was at its warmest, but were much more likely when the Arctic was free of ice in the summer.
-This discovery about the past behavior of permafrost suggests that the expected loss of Arctic sea ice in the future will accelerate melting of the permafrost presently found across much of Siberia.’
+This discovery about the past behavior of permafrost suggests that the expected loss of Arctic sea ice in the future will accelerate the melting of the permafrost presently found across much of Siberia.’

 Significant decreases of Arctic sea ice have been observed in recent years, and the Arctic is expected to be free of summer sea ice in the coming decades.
 Such loss of sea ice is likely to lead to an acceleration of thawing of permafrost in Siberia and to the consequent release of carbon.

 The new research relies on challenging field work to discover and explore Siberian caves.
 Caves are powerful recorders of periods when permafrost was absent in the past.
-Stalagmites, stalactites and flowstones can only form when there is liquid water, and therefore not when overlying land is permanently frozen.
-The presence of stalagmites in caves under present permafrost thus demonstrate periods when permafrost was absent in the past.
+Stalagmites, stalactites, and flowstones can only form when there is liquid water, and therefore not when overlying land is permanently frozen.
+The presence of stalagmites in caves under present permafrost thus demonstrates periods when permafrost was absent in the past.

 Development of new approaches to date stalagmites using measurements of natural uranium and lead, allow dating of the recovered stalagmites — and therefore of periods of permafrost absence — for the last one and a half million years.
 Stalagmites grew intermittently from 1,500,000 to 400,000 years ago, and have not grown for the last 400,000 years.
-The timing of stalagmite formation, and therefore absence of permafrost, do not relate simply to global temperatures in the past but are notably more common when the Arctic Ocean was free of summer sea-ice.
+The timing of stalagmite formation, and therefore absence of permafrost, do not relate simply to global temperatures in the past but are notably more common when the Arctic Ocean was free of summer sea ice.

-This study shows that several processes may lead to the relationship between Arctic sea-ice and permafrost.
+This study shows that several processes may lead to the relationship between Arctic sea ice and permafrost.
 The absence of sea ice leads to an increase in heat and moisture transfer from ocean to atmosphere and therefore to warmer air transported far overland into Siberia.
-Moisture transport also increases snow fall over Siberia during the autumn months.
+Moisture transport also increases snowfall over Siberia during the autumn months.
 This blanket of snow insulates the ground from the extreme cold of winters leading to an increase in average annual ground temperatures, destabilizing the permafrost.
 Consequently, in regions with increased snow cover and insulation, permafrost will start to thaw, releasing carbon dioxide that was trapped for millennia.